-In Norway there were approximately 135 elite and multiplier breeding swine herds in 2008.
-More than 95 % of marketed breeding animals are purchased from these herds.
+In Norway there were 126 elite and multiplier breeding swine herds in 2009.
+More than 95% of marketed breeding animals are purchased from these herds.
 All elite and multiplier breeding herds are surveyed annually at herd level (6).
+Pooled faecal samples are collected from all pens (up to a maximum of 20) containing piglets aged two to six months.
+If there are less than three pens of piglets at this stage, additional individual faecal samples are collected from all sows (up to a maximum of 59).